-- 1064 Adjusting Key Performance or Risk Indicators - While the enterprise might adjust a specific direction or treatment of risk, the result of the evaluation will often be increased 1065 monitoring of the various conditions.
-Especially when conditions indicate broad variance 1066 in resulting metrics, managers may direct changes to the KPIs and KRIs that are 1067 1068 monitored to gain better visibility.
-If changes to impact and/or likelihood cannot be 1069 adequately observed with the current indicators, then different (or additional) metrics 1070 might be justified.
+• Adjusting Key Performance or Risk Indicators - While the enterprise may adjust their specific direction or treatment of risk, the result of the evaluation will often be increased monitoring of the various conditions.
+Especially when conditions indicate broad variance in resulting metrics, managers may direct changes to the KPIs and KRIs that are monitored to gain better visibility.
+If changes to impact and/or likelihood cannot be adequately observed with the current indicators, then different (or additional) metrics may be justified.
 Increased frequency is indicated when impact and/or likelihood change more rapidly than the current monitoring interval.

-1071 - The adjustments described are intended to provide improvement that is directly based on the observations resulting from monitoring and evaluating risk results.
-Additional adjustments might be based on external direction, such as requirements by a regulator for increased risk management or new reporting criteria (e.g., updated quarterly metrics for the Federal Information Security Modernization Act, or FISMA).
+The adjustments described are intended to provide improvement that is directly based on the results of monitoring and evaluating risk.
+Additional adjustments may be based on external direction, such as requirements by a regulator for increased risk management or new reporting criteria (e.g., updated quarterly metrics for the Federal Information Security Modernization Act, or FISMA).

-3.5 Monitor, Evaluate, Adjust Examples
+5.5.
+Monitor, Evaluate, Adjust Examples

-Table 5 provides several examples of related risk appetite, risk tolerance, controls, KPIs, and KRIs.
-Some example risk appetite and tolerance statements (indicated in italics) are drawn from Table 1 in Section 2.1.1. of NISTIR 8286A.
+To tie it all together, Table 5 provides several examples of related risk appetite, risk tolerance, controls, KPIs, and KRIs.
+Some of these example risk appetite and tolerance statements (indicated in italics) are drawn from Table 1 in Section 2.1.1 of NISTIR 8286A.